Phoebe Bright: Marriage to Stephen Gottlieb

 The show cast Lochie Daddo as Phoebe's new love interest Stephen Gottlieb.
 Phoebe meets Stephen while she visits Todd's grave and he visits his dead lover, Libby's grave.
 He tracks her down to Ramsay Street where she attempts to put him off her by showing him her pet snake.
 Daddo told Shelli-Anne Couch from The Sydney Morning Herald that "It sort of turns into a little bit of a romance, starting very quickly".

 Robertson believed that Phoebe was really guilty about meeting Stephen.
 She explained that "[Phoebe] tells the new guy to keep away, but then she thinks that Todd would be happy for her and the baby."
 Stephen becomes a "knight in shining armour" figure in Phoebe's life - always there to help her through the strain of her pregnancy.
 Daddo told Lisa Anthony from BIG! magazine that "his past opens his eyes to everything not being perfect and not lasting forever.
 He looks at things in a lighter way and that helps Phoebe."
 Stephen had an unsettled childhood with hippy parents, so Phoebe and a baby really appeals to him.
 But Daddo thought that the storyline was unbelievable because "they meet, get married and have a baby in the space of about two months."

 Having only known her for six weeks, Stephen proposes to Phoebe at her 18th birthday party.
 Phoebe feels guilty about her new relationship.
 She attempts to contact Todd via the use of mediumship and he tells her to move on.
-Robertson also believed the story developed to rapidily.
+Robertson also believed the story developed to rapidly.
 She told a writer from Inside Soap that she did not believe Phoebe loved Stephen when they agree to marry.
 Phoebe "wasn't even interested in him at first" but she respected Stephen's perseverance.
 Robertson added that because Phoebe lost her father and Stephen is older, she views him as a "bit of a father figure".
 Daddo found Stephen's eagerness to settle down with Phoebe strange.
 He told McGowan (TV Week) that Stephen views marriage as an "important institution" and Phoebe is "the right person" for him.
 Stephen also views Phoebe as a "challenge" because she is still grieving for Todd and reluctant to date him.
 Daddo believed Stephen had old-fashioned views about marriage and explained that "Stephen found something about this girl which he hadn't found before in someone else.
 It was instant attraction.
 He wants to spend the rest of his life with her."